cola98765/Boxing/README.md

 * Use `#` as comments in this file
 * Only frist 3 fields are used if you use your own assets
-* for the dynamic boxing to work boxed name has to be saem as single item with `Box` at the end
+* for the dynamic boxing to work boxed name has to be same as single item with `Box` at the end
 * Empty box gear name can be empty, then items will not be held in the box
-* Stack size X;Y;Z is only visual, dioes not have to match number of items in box
+* Stack size X;Y;Z is only visual, does not have to match number of items in box

 ## Changelog